Local Cycle Routes

 This is one of a number of local castle-themed cycle routes from Llangrove which can be combined with others also published on this website.
 The routes make use of quiet lanes and National Cycle Network routes whenever possible.
 Some routes include sections from the official 'Four Castle Cycle Route' which incorporates Skenfrith, Grosmont, White and Abergavenny Castles.
 Routes on this website include additional castles - Pembridge, Monmouth, Goodrich and Raglan - all within easy reach of Llangrove.

 START at Llangrove Primary School entrance and contine along Llangrove Road, passing the Royal Arms Inn on the left, to the T junction.
 Turn left towards Welsh Newton and follow the up the hill then downhill to the T junction with the A466 beside Welsh Newton church on the right.

-Turn right onto the A466 towards Monmouth then, after 0.2 miles and opposite Welsh Newton village hall, take the first turning on the left, signposted Pontrilas/Garway/Broad Oak.
+Turn right onto the A466 heading away from Monmouth then, after 0.2 miles and opposite Welsh Newton village hall, take the first turning on the left, signposted Pontrilas/Garway/Broad Oak.
 Continue along this quiet lane for 2.4 miles,

 passing Pembridge Castle on the right.
 This late 12th century castle is a private home and not open to visitors; nor is it part of the Three Castles route, but is an attractive and interesting landmark.